Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Michael Porter Jr. included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Michael Porter Jr. be on the court for the Denver Nuggets at 8:30 PM on Monday versus the Miami Heat in the 2023 NBA Playoffs.

-Let's break down the prop bets available for Porter, using stats and trends to make good predictions.
+Now let's dig into Porter's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Michael Porter Jr. Prop Bets vs. the Heat